NETWAYS/ansible-collection-elasticstack/roles/logstash/docs/pipelines.md

 }
 ```

-Note that the `default` output get's **every** event, the other two outputs only get those where the condition is met.
+The `default` output gets **every** event, the other two outputs only get those where the condition is met.

 You can combine several outputs with `else`.
 That's helpful when you want to split events.
 Like syslog messages depending on which program logged an event.
 Just change `exclusive` to `true`.